DanielBoye/arbitrarian/README.md

 #### QuizCard
 The `QuizCard` component is a very basic components utilizing only html and css.
 For the css we used a combination off .css files, tailwindss, and daisyui.

+#### Quiz
+The `Quiz` component holds all of the questions and renders them in order, one after the other, when the user submits the correct answer.
+First we initialize four states to keep track of the `questionsIndex`, quiz's `questions`, the `selectedQuestion`, and the `numSolvesQuestions`.
+We then use a custom hook defined under `src/hooks/useSigner` and the `useAccount` hook from `wagmi`. `useEffect` is also in use here, so that we can update, which question is visible to the user, when they click submit.
+The `nextQuestion` function is a callback function passed down as a prop to the `QuizQuestion` component later on.
+What it does is first check if the answer is the correct one.
+If it is then check too see if the user has answered all of the questions correctly, if they have, then increment their number of solved quizes by one.
+The `incrementSolvedQuizes` function updates our Tableland database for the logged in user.
+It then redirects the user back to the `/quiz` page.
+The second conditional statement in the function checks to see if the answer is correct and the `questionsIndex` is less than the # of `questions`.
+If it is then `setQuestionsIndex` and `setNumSolvesQuestions` to +1.
+We then return a simple `QuizQuestion` component wrapped in a simple custom `Container` component.

+#### QuizQuestion
+The `QuizQuestion` component only has two sateful variables, `selectedOption` and `correct`, both whom are pretty self explanatory.
+The first thing we do is create a list of `options` for the question, based of the question given as a prop to our component.
+Here we used daisyui's radio component.
+We wrapped the `options` in a card with a button.
+The button is for submission and is the callback function mentioned earlier in the [Quiz](#quiz) component.

 ### Routes

 #### /quiz
 The `page.js` file is where the main content for the route is stores.
 In here we import the [`QuizGrid`](#quizgrid) component.

 #### /quiz/id
 We used a dynamic route for each of the quizes.
 Each route takes in an `id`, which is corresponding to their index in the [JSON file](https://github.com/DanielBoye/arbitrarian/blob/main/src/utils/quizes.json) containing them.
 This id is then used to find the correct quiz and all of its questions later on.
+The `page.js` file only contains a `Quiz` component and passes down the `id` it has in its parameters as a prop.

 ### Other